pdkl95/stochastic_sierpinski/README.md

 4. Iterate step #3 until the fractal appears.

-Using 3 points and movement fraction of 50% produces the [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpinski_triangle)
+Using 3 points and movement fraction of 50% produces the [Sierpinski triangle](https://en.wikipedia.org/wiki/Sierpinski_triangle).

+Numberphile has a [good explanation](https://www.youtube.com/watch?v=kbKtFN71Lfs) of the Chaos Game.

 ## Examples